malscent/IntervalCronGenerator/ReadMe.md

 ## Usage

 IntervalCronGenerator has a CLI and a Nuget Package.
-(Coming soon, a tool!)
-You can either install the nuget package in your application and use the CronGenerator class or fork/clone the repo and use the CLI.
+You can either install the nuget package in your application and use the CronGenerator class or install the tool CLI.

 ```
 dotnet add package IntervalCronGenerator.Core --version 1.0.1
+dotnet tool install IntervalCronGeneratorCLI --global
 ```

 CronGenerator implements the following methods for converting your interval to a set of cron expressions: